spikenail/spikenail/README.md

 ###### Defining dynamic roles

-Dynamic roles are defined using `roles` object of model schema.
+Dynamic roles are defined using `roles` object of the model schema.

-For example, we have `members` array where sharing information stored in following format:
+For example, we have `members` array where sharing information stored in a following format:

 ```js